 It is always best to use 100% pure and fully-refined Emu Oil, but be sure to check the color.
 A dark yellow, red, or brown tint indicates a low-quality product or a poor refinement process.
 For this reason, you should always choose light-colored Emu Oil.
 You should also note that high-quality Emu Oil has no odor and that it will lose its effectiveness with time.

-Personally I like 100% Pure Emu Oil from Instanaturals.
+Personally I like this brand of Emu Oil HERE on amazon.
 It’s 100% pure, certified, and contains no chemical preservatives, colors, or fragrances.
-And guess what? it has the AEA certification.

 Jojoba Oil: The sebum like oil

 Jojoba Oil, which is similar to a wax, is famous around the world for containing beneficial ingredients like Vitamin E, Vitamin B complex, silicon, chromium, copper, and zinc, and for aiding in keeping both hair and skin hydrated.

 The oil also contains about 82% iodine, which can help heal damaged hair and fight against both bacterial and fungal infections.
 Jojoba also has beneficial fatty acids, that can moisturize hair and help keep eyelashes soft and nourished.

 Another great thing about Jojoba Oil is that it keeps its non-oxidizing properties even when it is exposed to high temperatures.
 It means that all the beneficial properties go right into your skin and hair follicles, providing much-needed moisture.
 Some people also use Jojoba Oil for treating acne and healing wounds.
 It is also a great makeup remover, lip balm, and face moisturizer.

 Jojoba Oil is mostly safe when applied to the skin, but it is not safe to ingest.